alekzandr/loreweaver/USAGE.md

 LoreWeaver includes a powerful search system to explore all content:

 #### Filter Options
-- **Type Filter**: Choose between Encounters Only, Locations Only, or All Types
+- **Type Filter**: Choose between Adventures Only, Locations Only, or All Types
 - **Environment Filter**: Filter by specific environments (Urban, Arctic, Ocean, etc.)
 - **Location Type Filter**: For locations only - filter by type (tavern, shop, landmark, etc.)
 - **Setting Filter**: Filter locations by setting tags (urban, rural, coastal, etc.)